barryclark/jekyll-now/README.md

 ✘ No need to spend time on theming
 ✘ No setting up hosting
 ✘ More time to code other things! ... wait that's a ✓

-## More things you can do without touching the command line

-#### Publish new content

-To publish new blog posts, go into the _posts folder and click the New File button.
-Name your post in this format: year-month-day-Title.md, save it, and you're set!

-(You can also publish new content via command line by git cloning down your repo, and pushing up your new markdown files)

-#### Set up your domain name

-Follow the latest [GitHub Pages Custom Domain Guide](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) to set up your custom domain name.
-I've created the CNAME file already, so that you can easily edit it within the repository.

 ## Any questions?